-For most of the graduates of our Fresh Start Rehabilitation Program, the real challenge of becoming a productive citizen and responsible parent or family member begins when they move into what we call the “Work Start phase” of our program.
+For most of the graduates of our Fresh Start Rehabilitation Program, the real challenge of becoming a productive citizen and responsible parent or family member begins when they move into what we call the “Life Start phase” of our program.
 Most of these men and women have obstacles to overcome before they are ready to meet the challenges of the work environment.
 Some of these obstacles are financial, some are pending legal issues and some are due to lack of training.
 Through our career services the graduate students deal with each of these obstacles and prepare themselves for a brighter future.
 The process starts with the basics… how to prepare a resume, filling out the job application and learning how to prepare for an interview.

 Utilizing group sessions, individual counseling and role play, financial training and legal assistance, each student is given the tools and gains the confidence to begin the journey to successful employment.